 Anxiety is the major enemy of Parkinson’s disease.
 In the presence of a stressful situation not only do these patients routinely exhibit the physiological signs and symptoms of anxiety but in almost all cases their primary motor and non-motor symptoms are exaggerated.
 When this occurs the patient typically seeks additional medication to control what they perceive to be disease progression.
 With this adverse overdosing rapidly ensues.
 The patient is then inadvertently and unknowingly led into the ever increasing cycle of side effects and it is surmised that the subsequent adverse effects are a product of disease progression.
 In high anxiety patients attempts to reduce anxiety without drug intervention has proven extremely helpful in that drug interaction and unwanted side effects are avoided.
 The use of phototherapy in preventing “panic dosing” “has proven invaluable in many of these patients.
 This provides non-invasive relief from anxiety thereby improving the quality of life in these patients and reducing the need for increased dosing of dopamine replacement and anxiolytic drugs.
 In the longer term phototherapy has even been applied successfully within our clinic to reduce dyskinaesia and reduces or eliminates the need for brain surgery.
 To understand the contribution that anxiety can make to the expression and facilitation of Parkinsonian symptoms see Diagram 1 above.

 Insomnia and, to a lesser degree, hypersomnia present a major problem for the patient with Parkinson’s disease.
-In either case the lack of adequate sleep and the increased sleep experiences by many dopamine agonists results in fatigue, making daily existence a major burden.
+In either case the lack of adequate sleep and the increased sleep caused by many dopamine agonists results in fatigue, making daily existence a major burden.
 When sleep is repaired symptoms lessen and patients are free to pursue a more normal lifestyle.
-As is the case with depression and anxiety not only do basic motor skills improve but it is not uncommon that an improvement in depression and anxiety can often be observed when the sleep cycle returns to normal.
+As is the case with depression and anxiety not only do basic motor skills improve but it is not uncommon that an improvement in depression and anxiety can often be observed when the sleep cycle improves returns to normal.

 These secondary features of Parkinson’s disease are at the very core of a poor, long-term prognosis and they dramatically compound the morbidity of Parkinson’s patients.
 Therapeutic approaches advocating drug intervention for these comorbid states complicates the disease process further and compromise quality of life as many drugs interact adversely or simply do not work.
-In our attempt to reduce the total drug burden (TDB) in Parkinson’s disease patients we utilized existing scientific knowledge concerning the use of bright light therapy for the treatment of insomnia, depression and anxiety.
+In our attempt to reduce the total drug burden (TDB) in Parkinson’s disease patients we utilized existing scientific knowledge concerning scientifically based use of bright light therapy for the treatment of insomnia, depression and anxiety.
 Given the high incidence of these conditions in Parkinson’s disease patients (estimated by some to be as high as 98%), non-drug intervention would be an advantage as it is easy to apply, is non-invasive and uncomplicates the treatment strategy.

 Anosognosia is a condition whereby a patient suffering from a CNS disease loses insight into how badly they are debilitated.
 While the term was originally coined to describe loss of insight in relation to specific disorders such as Alzheimer’s Dementia or stroke (Babinski, 1914), we have observed that Parkinson’s disease patients frequently exhibit various forms of anosognosia.
 For example, many Parkinson’s disease patients are unaware of the severity or change in severity of primary motor and non-motor symptoms they express, the beneficial effects that a therapy can provide and the adverse effects that some therapies can produce (the classic example is dyskinaesia as many are not aware of how severe their dyskinaesia appears to others, or that they experience it at all).
 While this may be an advantage in helping the patient to cope with some aspects of their condition it also comes with problems.
 This being the case, patients with anosognosia are generally intolerant of the delayed therapeutic response and characteristically quit the program early if not reinforced.